 Electronics recycling is governed by The Electronic Equipment Stewardship Regulations which requires first sellers such as retailers, distributors, and manufacturers (stewards) of regulated products to manage those products at the end of their useful life.
 This can be done by a steward itself or a group of stewards can use a third-party to manage its obligation.
 In Saskatchewan, the Electronic Products Recycling Association (EPRA) provides this service on the stewards’ behalf and manages the Recycle My Electronics program.

-Saskatchewan is an international pioneer in product stewardship for end-of-life electronics by way of introducing North America’s first industry-led EPR (extended producer responsibility) program for collecting and responsibly recycling a broad range of regulated electronics.
-The program first started in 2007.
+Saskatchewan is an international pioneer in product stewardship for end-of-life electronics.
+In 2006 it implemented regulation for North America’s first industry-led EPR (extended producer responsibility) program for collecting and responsibly recycling a broad range of regulated electronics.

 How is the Program Funded?

-A list of EHFs for various electronic products is available on the EPRA website here.
+A list of applicable EHFs for regulated electronic devices is available on the Recycle My Electronics website (found here).

 What Electronics Can Be Recycled?